CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 We train an MLP to predict output of a two bit XOR gate.
 Given 4 2-bit inputs and ground truth labels, we train the network as follows:

  Epochs: 1000

  Learning Rate: 0.1

- N = 4               Number of examples per batch
+ N = 4               //Number of examples per batch

- D = 2 + 1(bias)     Feature Dimension
+ D = 2 + 1(bias)     //Feature Dimension

- H = 2               Hidden Layer Nodes
+ H = 2               //Hidden Layer Nodes

- C = 2               Number of classes
+ C = 2               //Number of classes

  The network learns to classify XOR inputs over a 100 epochs correctly.